ArchipelagoMW/Archipelago/WebHostLib/static/assets/tutorial/super-metroid/multiworld_en.md

 5. Select the `sniConnector.lua` file you downloaded above

 #### With hardware
 This guide assumes you have downloaded the correct firmware for your device.
 If you have not done so already, please do this now.
 SD2SNES and FXPak Pro users may download the appropriate firmware on the SD2SNES releases page.
-SD2SNES releases page: [https://github.com/RedGuyyyy/sd2snes/releases](https://github.com/RedGuyyyy/sd2snes/releases)
+SD2SNES releases page: [SD2SNES Releases Page](https://github.com/RedGuyyyy/sd2snes/releases)

-Other hardware may find helpful information on the usb2snes platforms page: [http://usb2snes.com/#supported-platforms](http://usb2snes.com/#supported-platforms)
+Other hardware may find helpful information on the usb2snes platforms page: [usb2snes Supported Platforms Page](http://usb2snes.com/#supported-platforms)

 1. Close your emulator, which may have auto-launched.
 2. Power on your device and load the ROM.